Joe Biden

 3. Corporate social responsibility ought to be a top priority for leaders

 Reaffirming his commitment to the Paris Climate Agreement was one of Biden's first acts as president.
-In addition, he has vowed to undo all of Donald Trump's other environmental policies from the previous four years, which many believed to be a step backward on the subject.
+In addition, he has vowed to undo all of Donald Trump's other environmental policies from the previous four years, which many believed to be a step backwards on the subject.

 Senior leaders of organizations must also be proactive in protecting the environment, helping the community, and helping those in need, particularly in these difficult economic times.